InstituteforDiseaseModeling/covasim/README.md

 Note: the CLI is currently not compatible with Windows.
 You will need to add this folder to your path to run from other folders.

+### data

+Scripts to automatically scrape data (including demographics and COVID epidemiology data), and the data files themselves (which are not part of the repository).

 ###  docker

 This folder contains the `Dockerfile` and other files that allow Covasim to be